lgschaer/Feedstock-Switch/README.md

 ## Contact

-For questions about the data or analysis, please contact the repository owner via GitHub.
+For questions about the data or analysis, please contact the corresponding author via GitHub or laura.schaerer@colostate.edu